Home / Gi Facts and Research / Fact Sheets

 DIABETES

-A low Gi diet focuses on the quality of carbohydrates you eat.
-Good carbohydrates (or low Gi carbohydrates) are more slowly digested helping keep your blood sugars stable, whereas bad carbohydrates cause your blood glucose levels to peak and crash.
+A low GI diet focuses on the quality of carbohydrates you eat.
+Good carbohydrates (or low GI carbohydrates) are more slowly digested helping keep your blood sugars stable, whereas bad carbohydrates cause your blood glucose levels to peak and crash.
 Want to know which carbohydrates are best for you?
 Try our swap it tool!